 Dr. Dunbar advises that dogs who attack and “mutilate” with Level 5 and 6 bites are extremely dangerous and “not safe around people.”

 These classifications can help you determine the seriousness of your injuries, understand the animal’s behavior and pinpoint what may have caused the dog to bite.

 If you are bitten by an unknown dog, your first priority is protecting yourself from disease or rabies.
-Call 911 to report the incident.
+Call the authorities to report the incident.
 Then you or the authorities can contact animal control.
 Clean the injured area to avoid transmitting bacteria that may cause infection.